TanyaSilyutina/reading-notes/text-editors.md

 #### Which one is the best one to use?

 * ***Simple text editors***, such as Microsoft Word or Notepad, are targeted towards storing and editing simple text, not necessarily code.
-It is **possible** to store code in Microsoft Word, but it will not assist you with code completion, code-specific syntax highlightting, or any extensions that make coding easier.
+It is **possible** to store code in Microsoft Word, but it will not assist you with code completion, code-specific syntax highlighting, or any extensions that make coding easier.

 * ***Code-specific editors***, on the other hand, will help you code quicker because they have all sorts of themes, extentions, and code completion options.
 In the end, this is what code-specific editors are for - for coding!
   * For example, Visual Studio Code (code-specific editor) will autocomplete an entire HTML coding skeleton for you.